What is acne rosacea and how do you know if you have it??

 The facial rash of rosacea occurs in adulthood and is a common cause of 'adult acne'.
 Anybody can develop rosacea, but Caucasian people are most commonly affected, especially those with Celtic or Northern European ancestors.

-There are three main rosacea symptoms and you don't have to suffer from all three to qualify for the diagnosis.
+There are four main rosacea symptoms and you don't have to suffer from all three to qualify for the diagnosis.

 What are the symptoms of rosacea?